bentoml/BentoML/docs/source/tutorial.rst

 What Are We Building
 --------------------
 We will build a prediction service with BentoML, using an Iris classification model trained with Scikit-Learn.
-By the end of this tutorial, we will have an HTTP endpoint for receiving inference requests and a docker container image for deploying the model server.
+By the end of this tutorial, we will have an HTTP endpoint for receiving inference requests and a docker container image for deployment.

 .. note::
     You might be tempted to skip this tutorial because you are not using scikit-learn, but give it a chance.
 The concepts you will learn in the tutorial are fundamental to model serving with any ML framework using BentoML, and mastering it will give you a deep understanding of BentoML.

 Setup for the tutorial
 ----------------------

 There are two ways to complete this tutorial: you can either run the code in browser with Google Colab, or you can set up a local development environment on your computer.

 #.
 Run with Google Colab
     👉 `Open Tutorial Notebook on Colab <https://colab.research.google.com/github/bentoml/gallery/blob/main/quickstart/iris_classifier.ipynb>`_ side by side with this guide.
 As you go through this guide, you can simply run the sample code from the Colab Notebook.

     You will be able to try out most of the content in the tutorial on Colab besides the docker container part towards the end.
 This is because Google Colab currently does not support docker.

 #.
 Local Development Environment
     BentoML supports Linux, Windows and MacOS.
 Make sure you have Python 3.7 or above installed.
 We recommend using `virtual environment <https://docs.python.org/3/library/venv.html>`_ to create an isolated local environment for installing the Python dependencies required for the tutorial.
 However this is not required.

     You may download the source code of this tutorial from `bentoml/Gallery <https://github.com/bentoml/gallery/>`_: